PhilipDaniels/rmule/README.md

 - gui DOES require single instance, but can have multiple windows [ ] Fix the exit code in parse_args

+[ ] Consider using r2d2-sqlite for connection pooling.
+Remove the
+    stored connection in the ConfigurationManager.
+    [ ] Created a pooled connection type which can be used as a param so that a connection can be passed in, but generated if None is passed - enables connection reuse.
 [ ] Signal handling
 [ ] Connect to server
 [ ] Run a search